Administrative Resources for Faculty

 Fellowships, grants and awards available to faculty through the University are listed, along with deadlines, in this pdf.

 The University has numerous policies, services and resources to support our faculty and their families.
-Please consult the University's Family Matters webpage to find more information about childcare, hiring dual career couples, extension of the tenure-track probationary period, Family and Medical Leave, modified instructional duties (MID), sick leave, the Employee Assistance Program, the Employee Discount Program, off-camus housing, and many other family friendly initiatives.
+Please consult the University's Family Matters webpage to find more information about childcare, hiring dual career couples, extension of the tenure-track probationary period, Family and Medical Leave, modified instructional duties (MID), sick leave, the Employee Assistance Program, the Employee Discount Program, off-campus housing, and many other family friendly initiatives.

 The Provost's Policy Forms page contains a comprehensive list of university policies by topic, as well as links to relevant forms.
 This is the best resource for all policy related questions or concerns, including handling scholastic dishonesty, scheduling final exams, searching a student's personal papers or belongings, sexual harassment, and observance of religious holy days.